8 Phrases That Will Make You a Brilliant Conversationalist

 The Foundations of a Great Conversation

-You MUST be completely relaxed.
 Social events usually cause quite a bit of tension in our bodies, from the excitement, the anticipation and the anxiety over the fear of feeling and looking foolish.
 We all have it.
-Please note that most every one at the event is feeling similarly to you, and most people are too concerned about themselves to be overly observant about what you are doing.
+Please note that almost everyone at the event is feeling similarly to you, and most people are too concerned about themselves to be overly observant about what you are doing.
 So chances are you won’t look foolish no matter what you do.
 Do your OSLIC relaxation exercises until you can rid your body of tension at any given moment.

-Speak Slowly.
 Once you are completely relaxed, there will be times during conversations when you want to share your opinion, make a witty observation, or relay a brief anecdote.
 Leave lengthy pauses between breath groups.
 Connect your breath groups (linking, don’t drop the ball) but utter them slowly.
 The same story told twice, once slowly, once quickly will have two different impacts on the audience.
 The one told quickly will be confusing and boring.
-The one told slowly will leave your audience hanging on the edge of their seat waiting for your next utterance.
+The one told slowly will leave your audience at the edge of their seat hanging on your every last word.